gnolang/gno/docs/getting-started/getting-started.md

 # Getting started

 Welcome to the Getting Started section for Gno.
-This section outlines two ways to get started writing Gno code: by using the Gno Playground inside your browser, or by setting up a local development environment.
+This section outlines how to get started with Gno by setting up a local development environment, get funds, etc.